 14. Charter Membership is a special status that a member retains only as long as the underlying membership remains valid.
 If the underlying membership lapses, Charter status is lost.
 However, any expired membership may be reinstated retroactively for up to three months after its expiration date.

 15. Members who apply for or participate in HTNG activities (workgroups, tradeshow demonstrations, marketing activities, etc.) agree to abide by HTNG’s policies for such activities as published on the HTNG website and as may be modified from time to time.

-16. Members may not schedule events that compete with HTNG events (conferences, members' meetings or forum meetings) Specifically, members agree that they will not solicit any individuals or companies who are registered for any HTNG events, to attend any non-HTNG event that is scheduled concurrently with any HTNG meeting session or event and within a radius of 75 miles, without the advance written permission of HTNG.
+16. Members may not schedule events that compete with HTNG events.
+Specifically, members agree that they will not solicit any individuals or companies who are registered for any HTNG events, to attend any non-HTNG event that is scheduled concurrently with any HTNG meeting session or event and within a radius of 75 miles, without the advance written permission of HTNG.
 Members agree that monetary damages alone may not be sufficient to compensate HTNG for the impact of competing events, and further agree that HTNG shall be entitled to injunctive relief to prevent such competing events from proceeding.

 Nonmember Mailing Lists

 If you subscribe to our public mailing list, we will not use your e-mail address, phone, or other contact information for any purpose other than to communicate with you.
 The only exception is if we are required to do so by law.